mentoring

 Why Rachel?

-• Has been a health and medical writer for more than a decade
+• I’ve been working as a health and medical writer since 2012

-• Has worked for them all, from tiny health tech start-ups to leading communications agencies
+• I have worked for them all, from tiny health tech start-ups to leading communications agencies

-• Has experience leading a team of writers agency-side, knows how to pitch for and win work in the face of the competition, and how to train and mentor other writers
+• I have experience leading a team of writers agency-side, know how to pitch for and win work in the face of the competition, and how to train and mentor other writers

-• Has run a successful freelance business since 2022
+• I’ve run a successful freelance writing business since 2022

-• Has a roster of clients who regularly rebook
+• I have roster of clients who regularly rebook and win new work month-by-month

-• Somehow makes it work alongside a busy and full life as a mother-of-two, a partner, a friend, a runner, a reader, a chef (and all the other hats!) – just like you?
+• I (somehow) make it work alongside a full life as a mother-of-two, a partner, a friend, a runner, a reader, a chef (and all the other hats!) – just like you

 Mentoring packages